 The FAS is the largest native freshwater gastropod in North America, it inhabits shallow lakes and wetlands, and currently occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al. 2019).
 Snails grow from 3-4 mm shell length (SL) at hatching to > 40 mm SL as large adults and do not live beyond 1.5 years (Hanning 1979).
 Most reproduction (~70%) occurs during cooler spring seasons when water levels are declining, and some reproduction occurs (~30%) during warmer early summer when water levels are rising (Hanning 1979, Barrus et al. 2023).
 At adult sizes (> 25 mm SL) FAS are a critical resource for the endangered Snail Kite (Rostrhamus sociabilis; Cattau et al. 2014), so improving the conditions for FAS populations is imperative.
 As small juveniles (< 10 mm SL) FAS are prey for crayfish (Procambarus spp, sunfish non-native cichlids, large killifishes (Fundulus seminolis), greater siren (Siren lacertina), and turtles (e.g., Kinosternon bauri; Valentine-Darby et al. 2015, Davidson and Dorn 2017).
-Another known gastropod predator, giant water bugs (Belostomatidae), may also depredate juvenile FAS but has not been investigated (Kesler and Munns 1989).
+Another known gastropod predator, giant water bugs (Belostomatidae, Kesler and Munns 1989)), may also depredate juvenile FAS and lives in the Everglades, but the relationship had not been identified.
 Juvenile FAS outgrow most common fish and invertebrate predators once they grow to shell lengths of ~10-11 mm (Valentine-Darby et al. 2015, Davidson and Dorn 2017, Supplemental).

 Zero-Population Growth Isocline

 We used a published age-structured population model (Darby et al. 2015) to create zero-population growth isoclines from theoretical combinations of two parameters, juvenile growth and survival (FAS < 10 mm SL) holding all other variables stable (more details in Appendix S1).
-The model tracks annual cohorts on daily time steps where the size structure is determined by growth parameters and daily mortality dependent on size.
-Cohorts are produced seasonally and depend upon adult numbers and water depths.
+The model tracks annual cohorts on daily time steps where the size structure is determined by growth parameters and daily mortality depends on size.
+Cohorts are produced seasonally in the spring months and depend upon adult numbers and water depths.
 The Darby et al. (2015) model was re-coded in R using the original parameters with a few parameters adjusted to reflect recent changes in understanding of FAS life history (see Appendix S1: Table S1).
-Isoclines were constructed by combinatorial simulations of the parameters for juvenile survival growth under two hydrologic conditions which produced depth-dependent differences in reproduction (“Good Reproduction” or “Poor Reproduction”; Appendix S1).
+Zero population growth isoclines were constructed by combinatorial simulations of the parameters for juvenile survival and growth under two hydrologic conditions which produced depth-dependent differences in reproduction (i.e., “Good Reproduction” or “Poor Reproduction”; Appendix S1).
 For each combinatorial simulation, we measured population growth rate (λ) after a stable size distribution was achieved.
-The combinations for which population growth was constant (λ = 1) were identified and plotted as an isocline.
+The juvenile growth and mortality combinations for which population growth was constant (λ = 1) were identified and plotted as an isocline.

 The isoclines graphically represent theoretical combinations of the two parameters that stop growth of the population (λ = 1).
-Under the assumption of annually unchanging growth and survival rates the isoclines are boundary conditions between a growing or a declining population.
-Because juvenile FAS densities are so low in our study wetlands (typically <0.1/m2) and yet can survive and grow to high densities in mesh predator-exclusion cages (Barrus et al. 2023) we considered negative density dependence at high population to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population.
+Under the assumption of annually static juvenile growth and survival rates the isoclines are boundary conditions between a growing or a declining population.
+Because juvenile FAS densities are so low in our study wetlands (typically <0.1/m2) and yet juveniles can survive and grow to high sub-adult densities in mesh predator-exclusion cages (Barrus et al. 2023) we considered negative density dependence at high population to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population.